jwtk/jjwt/README.md

 A [JWK Thumbprint](https://www.rfc-editor.org/rfc/rfc7638.html) is a digest (aka hash) of a canonical JSON representation of a JWK's public properties.
 'Canonical' in this case means that only RFC-specified values in any JWK are used in an exact order thumbprint calculation.
-This ensures that anyone can calculate a JWK's same exact thumbprint, regardless of custom fields or JSON key/value ordering differences in a JWK.
+This ensures that anyone can calculate a JWK's same exact thumbprint, regardless of custom parameters or JSON key/value ordering differences in a JWK.

 All `Jwk` instances support [JWK Thumbprint](https://www.rfc-editor.org/rfc/rfc7638.html)s via the `thumbprint()` and `thumbprint(HashAlgorithm)` methods: